DaveMielke/NBP/b2g/doc/VoiceOver/Bindings/common.rst

 These bindings are common to all of the braille displays that |voice over| supports.
 They work in both Navigation and Input mode.
-The source for these lists is `Common Braille Commands for VoiceOver`_.
+The source for these lists is the Apple support page `Common Braille Commands for VoiceOver`_.

 Navigation
 ~~~~~~~~~~